 The arms appeared at Tungnath, the face at Rudranath, the belly at Madhmaheshwar and his locks (hair) with head at Kalpeshwar.
 Kedarnath and the four above-mentioned shrines are treated as Panch Kedar.

-The temple being not directly accessible by road can to be reached by trek from Gaurikund.
+The temple is not directly accessible by road and can be reached by trek from Gaurikund.
 This temple is highest among 12 Jyotirlingas.

-It is guarded by two mountain ranges known as Nar & Narayan with the towering Neelkanth Peak providing a splendid backdrop.
+It is guarded by two mountain ranges known as Nar & Narayan with the Neelkanth Peak giving a splendid backdrop.

 Laxman Jhulla, Ram Jhulla, Triveni Ghat, Bharat Mandir, Shivananda Ashram and Parmarth Ashram are places worth visiting in Rishikesh.

 Rejuvenate by taking a holy dip in River Ganga, recharge yourself with the hearty meals and delicious food and stroll around the narrow lanes and vibrant bazaars.
-Return to your place with full energy.